-Sounds Positive is a four year project co-ordinated here at the Regional Youth Work Unit.
-It’s funded by those lovely people at the Big Lottery who listened when young people in the South West cried out in despair at their local media image.
-The project will run for four years in total and in September 2012 entered it’s last year.
+Sounds Positive is a project co-ordinated here at the Regional Youth Work Unit.
+It was funded by those lovely people at the Big Lottery who listened when young people in the South West cried out in despair at their local media image.
+We are now looking for other funds to support it.

 What is it all about?

 Sounds Positive helps young people with their media image.
 It’s as simple as that (with a few added extras thrown in the hat for luck).
 Here at Sounds Positive we provide training for groups of young people aged 11-18 in the South West who wish to become media champions and act as the voice of young people locally.We also we work closely with UK Youth Parliament to help publicize the effort that they put in to getting young people’s voices heard with local, regional and national decision makers.

 Young people receive training in media relations to become media champions and act as spokespeople with the media on issues concerning young people.

 Every media champion will record at least 10 contributions to local media over the course of one year

 Media organisations to have a young person involved in their editorial process.